loomltd/fluent-plugin-out_tcp_secure/README.md

 ## Usage
 ### Configure the output plugin

-To match events and send them to loomsystems.com, simply add the following code to your configuration file.
+To match events and send them to loomsystems.com, simply add the following code to your fluentd configuration file.

-TCP example
+match (output) plugin example

 ```xml

 ####